Rays vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays are 61-31 in games they were listed as the moneyline favorite (winning 66.3% of those games).
+- The Rays have put together a 61-32 record in games they were listed as the moneyline favorite (winning 65.6% of those games).

-- The Rays have an implied moneyline win probability of 60.8% in this contest.
+- Based on this matchup's moneyline, the Rays have an implied win probability of 63.6%.

-- Tampa Bay has played in 115 games with an over/under set, and have combined with its opponents to go over the total 59 times (59-52-4).
+- In the 116 games in which bookmakers have set an over/under for Tampa Bay, it has combined with opponents to go over the total 60 times (60-52-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!